spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 - Enter something on a worksheet.

-### Present tense
+### Present Tense

 Users read documentation to perform tasks or gather information.
-For users, these activities take place in their present, so the present tense is proper in most cases.
-Additionally, the present tense is easier to read than the past or future tense.
+For users, these activities occur in their present, so the present tense is proper in most cases.
+The present tense is also less difficult to read than the past or future tense.

 | Good  ✅                                                         |  Bad ❌                                                              |
 |-------------------------------------------------------------------------|-----------------------------------------------------------------------------|